DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03h-pod-container-probe-config.markdown

 Startup probes are useful for Pods that have containers that take a long time to come into service.
 Rather than set a long liveness interval, you can configure a separate configuration for probing the container as it starts up, allowing a time longer than the liveness interval would allow.

-If your container usually starts in more than initialDelaySeconds + failureThreshold × periodSeconds, you should specify a startup probe that checks the same endpoint as the liveness probe.
-The default for periodSeconds is 10s.
-You should then set its failureThreshold high enough to allow the container to start, without changing the default values of the liveness probe.
+If your container usually starts in more than `initialDelaySeconds + failureThreshold × periodSeconds`, you should specify a startup probe that checks the same endpoint as the liveness probe.
+The default for `periodSeconds` is `10s`.
+You should then set its `failureThreshold` high enough to allow the container to start, without changing the default values of the liveness probe.
 This helps to protect against deadlocks.

+## Configure liveness probe in a Pod